 How can I tell if I’m a victim of spoofing?

-There are a few different ways you can tell if you’re a victim of spoofing.
-If you receive an email that looks like it’s from a trusted sender but contains strange or out-of-character content, it’s possible that your email account has been spoofed.
+You can tell if you’re a victim of spoofing in a few different ways.
+If you receive an email that looks like it’s from a trusted sender but contains strange or out-of-character content, your email account may have been spoofed.
 Look for strange URLs, spelling mistakes, and slight design differences.
 These are all telltale signs that something is not right.

-Finally, you can contact the supposed sender of the email to confirm that they actually sent it.
-If they didn’t, then you know for sure that you’ve been spoofed.
+Finally, you can contact the supposed sender of the email to confirm that they sent it.
+If they didn’t, then you know you’ve been spoofed.

 What’s the best way to prevent spoofing attacks?